 At Trinity Oaks Christian Academy we believe that all humans are created in the image of God and have infinite value and worth.
 We also recognize that students have different academic needs and often learn at different paces.
-For students who experience mild learning disabilities and/or attention issues learning can be frustrating and discouraging.
-Through our NILD Program we seek to assist these students.
+For students who experience mild learning disabilities and/or attention issues, learning can be frustrating and discouraging.
+Through our NILD Program and Secondary Resource Room we seek to assist these students.

 Our school is a member of the National Institute of Learning Development (NILD).
-All of our therapists have been trained through this program.
+Our educational therapist has been trained through this program.
 This unique program provides an intensive and intentional opportunity for students to strengthen vulnerable areas.
 The emphasis is not on teaching compensatory skills or on tutoring a student through a particular content area.
 It is not about passing a test or completing an assignment, but it is about teaching the student the skills to become an independent learner.
 At Trinity Oaks Christian Academy we offer the following academic support services: SEARCH & TEACH, Educational Therapy, Group Educational Therapy, Rx for Discovery Reading, and Feuerstein Instrumental Enrichment.

 Search and Teach (for children ages 5-7)

 Within the first quarter of the school year, all students in kindergarten are screened using SEARCH.
 SEARCH is a scanning tool that helps identify young students who may have difficulty acquiring the basic skills necessary for reading and writing success.
 If sufficient areas of need are identified, parents have the opportunity to enroll their child in the TEACH program.
 The goal of this program is to build the pre-academic foundational skills of reading and language arts.
 The TEACH tasks are selected by the educational therapist based on the child’s profile of strengths and areas of need.
 The student will meet one-on-one with an educational therapist three times a week.